 John, Sophie and Robert are great names, but options with more international flair are finding their way into parents' hearts.
-Some favorites in 2013 were Atlas, after the Greek god; Thiago, a spelling variation of the Portuguese version of Santiago; Lochlan, a variation of the Scottish Lachlan; Irish name Gannon; Kalel a variation of the Arabic name Khalil; and Freya, the name of a Norse goddess.
+Some favorites this year were Atlas, after the Greek god; Thiago, a spelling variation of the Portuguese version of Santiago; Lochlan, a variation of the Scottish Lachlan; Irish name Gannon; Kalel a variation of the Arabic name Khalil; and Freya, the name of a Norse goddess.

 Lacking inspiration for your baby's name?
 Try looking out the window!
 These all-natural names are uncommon enough to be fun and unusual without being gawky and embarrassing.
 Try the unisex names Henley or Oakley, the feminine Azalea or, for little boys, the classic Forrest.